Byron/gitoxide/README.md

    * libraries use light-weight custom errors implemented using `quick-error`.
    * internationalization is nothing we are concerned with right now.
    * IO errors due to insufficient amount of open file handles don't always lead to operation failure
+ * **async as opt-in**
+   * Making certain capabilities available through `async` APIs allows for abortable operations, which may be interesting for interactive user interfaces.
+Thus it is something worth considering, but only behind a feature flag and once the need transpire.
+   * Ideally many operations powered by implementors of `std::io::{Read, Write}` and `std::iter::Iterator`, which makes unblocking them trivial using the fantastic `blocking` crate.
+Only when these are used internally, providing a separate async version of these operations can be beneficial to make them abortable.

 ## Non-Goals